brightec/XmlCheck_CLI/README.md

 # XmlCheck_CLI

-This CLI tool is designed to help Android developer produce the best XML layouts they can.
+This CLI tool is designed to help Android developers produce the best XML layouts they can.
 This CLI tool runs a variety of checks against the given files to ensure certain styles are adhered to.

 ## Usage